single battery garage refurbishment Stratford before

 Here are some examples of concrete lintels and posts that are disintegrating:

-Cracked System E Battery Garage Post
+Concrete Panel Cracked - System E Battery Garage Post cracked at the bottom of the concrete panel

 Block Refurbishment